GIScience/ohsome-quality-api/docs/indicator_creation.md

 ## Indicator Creation Guide

-To make contribution to the OQT easier we have compiled this guide which explains the parts and background knowledge that are needed to built an indicator.<br>
+To make contributions to the OQT easier we have compiled this guide which explains the components and background knowledge that are needed to built an indicator.<br>
-To understand how to implement your own indicator it is necessary to know a few things about how the BaseIndicator works and which components it has.
+To understand how to implement your own indicator it is necessary to know a few things about how the BaseIndicator works and how it is composed.
 This will be covered in the first part.
-The second part will give further guidelines in how to implement your own Indicator.
+The second part will give further guidelines on how to implement your own Indicator.

 ## 1. BaseIndicator

 To illustrate the structure of an indicator we created a Class Diagram showing it's most important components.
 <div align="center">